johot/live-deps/Readme.md

 ### Usage

-For projects that don't use `create-react-app` your only need to add the `live-package sync <packageDistFolder>` command to the script section of your `package.json`:
+For projects that don't use `create-react-app` your only need to add the `live-package sync <packageDistFolder>` command to the scripts section of your `package.json`:

 ```json
 ...